abrshewube/abrshewube/README.md

 ---

 ## 🧑‍💻 About Me

-I build backend systems and full web apps.
-I have 5+ years of experience making systems that can grow and work well.
+I’m a **backend-focused full-stack developer** with over 5 years of experience.
+I mainly work with **.NET Core and Node.js**, and I also build full web apps using **React and Angular**.

-**I build and publish Elixir packages** - creating tools that help other developers.
+I enjoy building systems that actually work well in real life — clean, scalable, and easy to maintain.
+In my free time, I build and publish **Elixir packages** to solve problems I run into and to help other developers.

 ---